MinutesToMidnight/Introduction-to-Embedded-Systems/README.md

 ![](https://cdn.sparkfun.com/assets/6/f/b/c/7/511568b6ce395f1b40000000.jpg)

 With a pull-up resistor, the input pin will read a high state when the button is not pressed.
 In other words, a small amount of current is flowing between VCC and the input pin (not to ground), thus the input pin reads close to VCC.
 When the button is pressed, it connects the input pin directly to ground.
 The current flows through the resistor to ground, thus the input pin reads a low state.
-Keep in mind, if the resistor was not there, your button would connect VCC to ground (causing a short circuit and damaging your Arduino.
+Keep in mind, if the resistor was not there, your button would connect VCC to ground (causing a short circuit and damaging your Arduino).

 ### Setup for the Exercise